 - Those who are looking for a more straightforward probiotic supplement do not need to pay for this robust synbiotic.

-A healthy gut microbiome is more important than ever during pregnancy.
+A healthy gut microbiome is more important than ever during and after pregnancy.
 Seed can be a great addition to your supplement regimen to potentially help keep gestational diabetes at bay and boost your overall gut health.

 Best Probiotic for Women for Vaginal Health

 Lactobacillus acidophilus can be especially helpful when it comes to vaginal health and keeping the vaginal microbiome healthy.
 This pick has a high dose of this particular probiotic strain.
 (3)

 Not only does Transparent Labs Gut Health Probiotic offer the highest dose of probiotics on this list, but it also has one of the highest doses of lactobacillus acidophilus we’ve seen.
 It contains a high dose of Lactobacillus acidophilus, and 1,000mg of probiotics, and 100 billion CFU overall.